AmmarMasood/DQ-Canon/README.md

-Built using React, Gatsy, and SCSS.
+Built using React, Gatsby, and SCSS.